Pawtucket Looff Carousel

 The Looff Carousel in Pawtucket, Rhode Island is a historic carousel which was built in 1895 by Charles I. D. Looff.
 The carousel was originally located in a carnival called Lee Funland in upstate, New York.
-The carousel was relocated to its present location at Slater Park in 1910 where it continues to operate.
+The carousel was relocated to its present location at Slater Park in 1910.
+It is one of only six historic carousels in the United States which still resides in its original building.

 Notable Features

 The carousel features a functioning North Tonawanda Military band organ, as well as 44 standing horses, 6 menagerie animals (1 camel, 3 dogs, 1 giraffe, 1 lion), and 2 chariots.

 History

 In 1910 the City of Pawtucket leased a small lot just southeast of the Daggett House to John Walker of Providence, a noted carousel concessionaire.
 Walker quickly erected a ten-sided wooden canopy and had the Looff carousel moved from New York to Pawtucket.
 The carousel began operation in Slater Park by July 1910.
 Locals referred to the site as "The Darby Horses".

 On July 3, 2010, the carousel celebrated 100 years of operation in Slater Park.

+The carousel was reported to be still well maintained in 2024.
+Everything is hand painted.
+Twelve animals are cycled off each year for rehabilitation, and touched up with an eye toward historical accuracy.
+The admission fee is $1 per person.